Lambchopper/NewUCMUser/README.txt

 			compatible format)
 dotenv		This can be used to automate the UCM authentication.
 It requires a text file that hard codes
 			the UCM UID and PWD.
 For security purposes this should only be used in testing.
-This script will prompt for user IDs and PWDs in its final form, but the presence of this module is there to speed debugging.
+This script will prompt for user IDs, PWDs and FQDN of the pub in its final form, but the presence of this module is there to speed debugging.
 More information and exammples can be found here: https://github.com/CiscoDevNet/axl-python-zeep-samples

 ================================================================================